ai4os/ai4-docs/source/user/index.rst

    :maxdepth: 2

    Train a model locally <howto/train-model-locally>
-   Train a model remotely <howto/train-model-remotely>
+   Train a model remotely <howto/train-model-dashboard>
-   Use rclone <howto/rclone>
+   Use rclone to sync your dataset <howto/rclone>
    Use MLFlow for tracking your trainings <howto/mlops/mlflow>

 Develop a model (advanced user)